Craig A. Parisot

 Craig is a proud fourth-generation Veteran having served in the United States Air Force through a combination of active duty and reserve time between 1996 and 2005 ultimately separating at the rank of Captain.
 There he served as a member of the defense acquisition corps in assignments with the Electronic Systems Center (ESC) located at Hanscom Air Force Base near Boston, Massachusetts and with the Defense Contract Management Agency (DCMA) in Southern California and is well known for shaping federal acquisition policy in the Department of Defense.
 As a result of his efforts, he was awarded the Lt Gen John W. O’Neill Award for Outstanding Military Achievement and Service.
 This is the highest honor given by ESC and Craig remains the award’s youngest recipient.
 He holds other military commendations and decorations, to include the Joint Service Commendation Medal.

-Currently, Craig is a member of the Board of Directors of Data Community DC and Virginia FREE.
+Currently, Craig is a member of the Board of Directors of Data Community DC and Vice Chair of Virginia FREE.
 With Data Community DC he founded DC DATACON and Data Week DC engaging 23,000+ data professionals in our region.
-He is also a member of the Unmanned Aerial Systems (UAS) working group at Virginia's Department of Aviation.
-Among other interests, Craig is a member of Rotary International and a member of the Northern Virginia Technology Council where he played an active role in planning the Capital Data Summit and the Autonomous Technology Summit.
+He is also a member of the Advanced Air Mobility (AAM) working group at Virginia's Department of Aviation and a previous member of the Unmanned Aerial Systems (UAS) working group.
+Among other interests, Craig is a member of Rotary International and a supporter of the Northern Virginia Technology Council where he played an active role in planning the Capital Data Summit and the Autonomous Technology Summit.
 He is also a member of the Project Management Institute and a certified Project Management Professional.

 Craig previously served as Board President of Volunteer Fairfax.
 Volunteer Fairfax is focused on leadership development, promoting volunteerism in the region, and encouraging corporate social responsibility positively impacting thousands of residents annually.
 Volunteer Fairfax also has formal responsibility to Fairfax County to mobilize and lead volunteer resources in the face of a natural disaster or other crisis response.
 In 2015, the organization had the lead for volunteer recruitment and coordination for the World Police and Fire Games.
 Craig was asked to join the Board of Directors of ‘The Games’ which resulted in an $83M positive economic impact to the region.
 Craig was previously a Member of the Board of Advisors of the Intelligence and National Security Alliance (INSA) where he engaged senior leadership in government and industry around important policy matters facing the Commonwealth and our country.
 With INSA, he also served as the inaugural Chair of the Marketing and Communications Committee, a member of the cybersecurity committee, and as a member of the Rebalance Task Force.
 This task force produced the now often cited paper, Expectations of Intelligence in the Information Age.